Mike Montagano

 Michael Anthony Montagano (born July 4, 1981) is an American business executive.
-He is the Chief Executive Officer and member of the board of directors of Kitchen United Inc., a portfolio company of Google Ventures (GV) and Fidelity Investments.
-Previously, he was chief operating officer and chief financial officer for PowerFlex Systems, which was acquired by Fortune Global 100 company Electricite de France (ENXTPA:EDF).
-Additionally, Montagano practiced M&A and corporate finance law for one of the world's 50 largest law firms, Faegre Drinker LLP (then Baker & Daniels, LLP).
-He earned his MBA from the University of Chicago Booth School of Business, and JD from Indiana University School of Law.
+He is the Chief Executive Officer and member of the board of directors of Dog Haus Worldwide, an award-winning national restaurant chain in the United States.
+Additionally, he is the co-founder of Taco Social, a Los Angeles-based restaurant group.
+Previously, he was the Chief Executive Officer of Kitchen United Inc., a portfolio company of Google Ventures (GV), Fidelity Investments, Kroger, Circle K, and Restaurant Brands International, which was acquired by SBE Entertainment Group.
+Additionally, he was chief operating officer and chief financial officer for PowerFlex Systems, which was acquired by Fortune Global 100 company Electricite de France (ENXTPA:EDF).
+Lastly, Montagano practiced M&A and corporate finance law for one of the world's 50 largest law firms, Faegre Drinker LLP (then Baker & Daniels, LLP).
+He earned his Master of Business Administration from the University of Chicago Booth School of Business, and Juris Doctor from Indiana University Robert H. McKinney School of Law.